 Home automation saves you time and money by making your home run more efficiently.
 It refers to the use of connected smart devices that control different home functions.
-These smart devices can do things like automatically turn your lights on and off, adjust the thermostat, and lock and unlock doors.
+These smart devices can automatically turn your lights on and off, adjust the thermostat, and lock and unlock doors.

-Home automation systems go beyond simply piling on smart devices.
-They tie these connected gadgets together, and control them according to preprogrammed instructions.
+Home automation systems go beyond simply piling on smart gadgets.
+They tie these devices together and control them according to preprogrammed instructions.
 An automated home constantly monitors its environment with smart sensors, uses a central unit to process gathered information, and reacts accordingly by sending instructions to the smart devices under its control.

-You can find smart devices in home lighting, power, monitoring, and security product categories.
+Smart devices can give you a greatly-increased level of control in various areas, including home lighting, power, monitoring, and security.
 Smart lighting includes light bulbs, dimmers, and switches.
 These allow you to change the brightness and color of your home lighting.
-Some have timer functions, and will switch off or dim according to preset schedules.
+Some have timer functions and will switch off or dim according to preset schedules.
 Smart power outlets can also do the same for appliances, to help reduce your home's energy consumption.
 For home automation security, consider smart locks, doorbells, security cameras, and alarm systems.

 Besides dedicated hubs and home automation controllers, there are smart devices with integrated hub technology.
 Smart speakers are good examples of this category of two-in-one gadgets.
 With these, you can control every aspect of your automated home using voice commands.

 You can control your smart home remotely, as long as it uses an Internet-connected hub.
 Look for an automation controller, bridge, or hub with a companion mobile app or dedicated Web app.
 While mobile apps run on smartphones and tablets, you need a browser and a desktop or laptop computer to use a Web app.
 These software-based home automation solutions make it possible to monitor and control your smart home from anywhere.